Camas Culture Art Block

 REQUIREMENTS:

-4. Artist statement must clearly explain the meaning and significance of the artwork.
-See Artist Statement for more information.
+- Artist statement must clearly explain the meaning and significance of the artwork.
+See Artist Statement included in the application for more information.

 Thank you for applying, sharing your talent, and helping to celebrate culture in our community!